 "Advertising” means offering space in a print publication to another party for the purpose of promoting or marketing any trade or business, or any service, facility or product.
 Advertising includes messages containing qualitative or comparative language, price information or other indications of savings or value, an endorsement, or an inducement to purchase, sell, or use any company, service, facility or product.

 “Corporate sponsorship” means accepting a contribution from a business or commercial enterprise in exchange for a printed or other acknowledgment that is limited to only the business name, logo, address, telephone, and/or Internet address.

 Political Activity Policy & Guidelines

 Wheelock Student Center Policies and Procedures

-Responsible Manager: Executive Director of Communications and Vice Presidents
+Responsible Manager: Vice President for Communications and Vice Presidents

 Approved by: President

 Date Originated: October 7, 2003

 Date Last Modified: January 13, 2004

 Frequency of review: Annually or more frequently as needed.